Kadle11/Kadle11.github.io/_pages/about.md

 ---

  I am currently a part of the Kernel Research Group at Georgia Tech, advised by Prof. Ada Gavrilovska.
- Prior to pursuing my M.S at Georgia Tech, I worked at the GeForce Now team @Nvidia and the Server Performance Team @ AMD.
+ Prior to pursuing my Ph.D. at Georgia Tech, I worked at the GeForce Now team @Nvidia and the Server Performance Team @ AMD.